esamattis/rt/README.md

 is really slow. rt is written using Rust and [SWC](https://swc.rs/) for jakefile parsing so it is basically instant.
 It also saves few key strokes!

-But to be honest this project was just an excuse to learn Rust and SWC.

 ## Install

 Get binary from the [releases page](https://github.com/esamattis/rt/releases)